Left Chevron

 Mom Hopes Son’s Overdose Spurs Prevention Efforts

-Published June 1, 2012 (current as of November 1, 2021)
+Published June 1, 2012 (current as of December 23, 2024)

-A grieving mother recently contacted us about the death of her 2-year-old son, Blake (see photo), from an accidental drug overdose.
+A grieving mother contacted us about the death of her 2-year-old son, Blake (see photo), from an accidental drug overdose.
 Her son was not ill, taking medicine, or hospitalized.
 Instead, the tragic event began, of all places, at a nursing home.

-Last November, the family was visiting the boy’s great-grandmother at the nursing home.
+The family was visiting the boy’s great-grandmother at the nursing home.
 Two days after the visit, Blake was found unconscious.
 Emergency medical personnel were unable to revive him.
 A medical examiner later found a small, white piece of what appeared to be tape in the boy’s throat.
 Tests came back showing that Blake had a high level of fentanyl, a powerful pain medicine, in his system.
 The "tape" turned out to be a fentanyl patch.

 After speaking with the boy’s parents, authorities visited the nursing home where the boy had been days earlier.
 Authorities found that medicine patches were not being discarded properly.
 A used fentanyl patch was found on a bedside table.
 Blake’s mother also stated that patches had been discarded in the trashcan in the great-grandmother’s room.
 Authorities also found used medicine patches in other resident’s rooms on the floor and stuck to bed railings.